medcoguy/MongoScraper/README.md

-# The New York Time Scraper
+# The New York Times Scraper

 ### Overview